Tales from the Gimli Hospital: Plot

 The film opens on two young children whose mother is dying in the present-day Gimli, Manitoba hospital.
 During a visit to see her, the children's Icelandic grandmother launches into the grim and convoluted tale of Einar the Lonely, a patient in a far-distant-past version of the same hospital—in "a Gimli we no longer know," as the grandmother puts it.
 The rest of the film consists of Einar's story.

 Einar (Kyle McCulloch) succumbs to a smallpox epidemic and is admitted to the Gimli hospital for treatment, where he meets his neighbor Gunnar (Michael Gottli).
 While both are at first pleased to have a friend nearby in their time of illness, the two men soon begin competing for the attentions and affections of the hospital's beautiful young nurses.
 Gunnar outperforms Einar in this regard, given his storytelling abilities and his skill at carving birch bark into the shape of fish.
 The hospital is built above a stable (for heat from the animals) and director Maddin appears in a cameo as a surgeon who operates while patients are told to observe a badly-acted puppet show as a sort of anesthesia.

 Gunnar borrows Einar's fish-carving shears and recognizes the decorated pair of shears as uncannily similar to those he buried with his wife Snjófridur (Angela Heck).
 Gunnar recalls the story of their courtship and her death from smallpox she contracted from Gunnar.
-His aboriginal friend, despite Gunnar's protests, then laid her body to rest in the traditional aboriginal manner, on a raised platform with tokens and gifts including the shears.
+His Indigenous friend, despite Gunnar's protests, then laid her body to rest on a raised platform with tokens and gifts including the shears.
 Einar relates to Gunnar the story of how he came to possess the shears: while wandering in the dark one night he discovered the corpse of a beautiful woman on a raised burial platform (who he now realizes must have been Snjófridur).
 Einar stole the tokens buried with her and had sex with her corpse.